Song Joong-ki, Song Hye-kyo Marriage Rumors Resurface, Actor Talks About Being A Good Husband

 Furthermore, Song Hye-kyo who is active on Instagram, has almost always used the right emojis to convey what she feels.
 The actress, in the past, had used flowers and pink hearts to convey.
 However, this time around, by odd coincidence, she used a blue heart emoji.

 According to iemoji.com, a blue heart symbolizes a deep and stable love.
-It also stands for trust, harmony, peace and loyalty.
+It also stands for trust, harmony, peace, and loyalty.

-Her fans on social media say that of late, she has been hanging out with her girl friends, possibly hunting for bridesmaids for her upcoming wedding.
+Her fans on social media say that of late, she has been hanging out with her girlfriends, possibly hunting for bridesmaids for her upcoming wedding.

 In January, Laneige let it slip out that their ambassador Song Hye-kyo is getting married this year.